khoab/libft/README.md

 	git clone https://github.com/khoab/libft
 	cd libft
-	make copy
 	make

-You should see a *libft.a* file and some object files (.o).
+You should see a *libft.a* file and directory that containt all object files (.o).

-Now to clean up (removing the .o files and the .c files from the root), call `make clean`
+Now to clean up (removing the .o directory), call `make clean`

-**WARNING:** `make clean` will delete all your files from your root directory.
-Do not run it if you're using the `Makefile` file.
-This is why I added the `Makefile-sample` file.

 ### How do I use the library?